 Have you hit a creative roadblock?
-In his new book, “Unstuck,” Noah Scalin presents 52 inspiring prompts designed for any field and any level of experience.
+In his book, “Unstuck,” Noah Scalin presents 52 inspiring prompts designed for any field and any level of experience.
 They’re divided by time commitment (from 30 seconds to several hours) so you can pick one that fits your schedule.
 The book is also peppered with inspiring advice, and many of the exercises include visual examples, objects you can cut out and lists you can draw from.
 Here’s a sampling of 5 exercises for a work-week’s worth of inspiration.

 30-Second Project: Haiku Everywhere